 It happens to all of us.
-I’m sure that like me, you get disappointed when the gears of life stop clicking when they otherwise rarely fail us.
-I write to you this cold Tuesday evening from Gate K3 at O’Hare.
+I’m sure that like me, you get disappointed when things don’t go your way.
+I write to you this cold Tuesday evening from Gate K3 at O’Hare International airport in Chicago.
 Delayed for four hours.
 My positive attitude hanging by a string…

 The past handful of days went by pretty quick, with a lot of progress made on the Airbnb Experiment.
 And as an added bonus, I got to spend time with my folks.
 But after four days of laying laminate and other assorted projects, I’m more than ready to be home with Mrs. Cubert and our kids.